Ever wondered what happens when you move into a new build property?

 The carpet fitters arrive, to start putting down grippers and underlay.
 Most of the carpets will go down tomorrow, but we’ve been advised to wait and only put down the stairs and landing carpet once we’ve moved in.
 It avoids lots of trampling by men in boots.

-The builder calls to let me know they’ve replaced the shower screen.
+The Story Homes site manager calls to let me know they’ve replaced the shower screen.
 It’s nice to feel like they’re checking in and fixing stuff quickly.

 Tuesday: Surveys and Carpets